BowerH/BowerH/README.md

 ### 🧬 About Me

-- 🔭 I’m currently working on: A novel pipeline to approach presence and absence of bacterial genomes.
+- 🔭 I’m currently working on: A novel pipeline to analyze Intra-Subject lineages of Staphlococcus aureus.
-- 🌱 I’m diving deeper into: Genomics, sequence analysis, and machine learning in life sciences
+- 🌱 I’m diving deeper into: Nextflow pipeline devlopment, bacterial genome analysis, and machine learning in life sciences
-- 💬 Ask me about: Python, Linux, or building automated workflows
+- 💬 Ask me about: Python, Linux, or building automated workflows using Nextflow!

 ---